-The 1app form requires applicants for planning permission (but not householder applications) to consider the need for a flood consequences assessment if the development site is located within a flood risk area.
+Planning permission applicants using the 1app form (but not householder applications) have to consider whether a flood consequences assessment is needed if the development site is within a flood risk area.

-Planning applications that incorrectly state that the site is not within a flood risk area or which have not provided a flood consequences assessment when one is clearly required, will be deemed invalid.
+If a planning application wrongly states that the site is not in a flood risk areas, or if a flood consequences assessment has not been provided when one is clearly required, it will be deemed invalid.

 Technical Advice Note (TAN) 15

-Flood risk and associated documents provide advice on the form and content of a flood consequences assessment and applicants must have regard to this.
+Flood risk and associated documents provide advice on the form and content of a flood consequences assessment.

 There is a policy objection to development in zone C that does not meet the justification tests set out at section 6 of the TAN and a policy objection to highly vulnerable and emergency services developments in C2 flood risk areas.